Worst-case Complexity of Cyclic Coordinate Descent: $O(n^2)$ Gap with Randomized Version: Extensions and Discussions

 We will discuss the complexity bounds when the diagonal entries $L_i $'s are not equal.
-It turns out the ``true'' complexity in this general case is much more subtle than the equal-diagonal case (i.e. the case where all $L_i$'s are equal) and related to an old problem in numerical linear algebra.
+It turns out the ``true'' complexity in this general case is more subtle than the equal-diagonal case (i.e. the case where all $L_i$'s are equal) and related to an old problem in numerical linear algebra.

 In the previous discussions we often assume $L_i = L_1, \ \forall i$ since one can always scale the coefficient matrix $ A $ to get a new matrix $ D_A^{ - 1/2} A D_A^{-1/2} $ and modify the algorithm correspondingly.
-Such a preprocessing procedure is called Jacobi preconditioning in numerical linear algebra.
+Such a preprocessing procedure is called Jacobi preconditioning in numerical linear algebra, and is a common data preprocessing trick in machine learning.
 It is very simple to implement and only slightly increases the total complexity of the algorithm.

 Nevertheless, one may still wonder what the complexity in the non-equal-diagonal case is.
 Our Proposition \eqref{prop: upper bound} implies an upper bound which is more general than \eqref{upper bound of complexity, kappa}: